williamge/carrizo-pathtracer/Readme.md

 ##What it does

-So far it can create and traverse BVH structures, and computer intersections for triangles, but there's nothing set up to load objects or to shade them.
+So far it can create and traverse BVH structures, and compute intersections for triangles, but there's nothing set up to load objects or to shade them.

 ###List of things implemented
 - Basic backend for rendering